Savings Goal Calculator with Monthly Contributions

 The Amassing Power of Regular Savings

-This calculator models the future value of your savings by combining two components: the future value of your initial lump sum and the future value of a series of regular monthly contributions (an annuity).
-Both components benefit from compound interest.
-The calculator iteratively projects the balance year-by-year, showing how interest is earned and added to the principal, which then earns more interest.
+This calculator models the future value of your savings by combining two components: the future value of your initial lump sum and the future value of regular monthly contributions, both with monthly compound interest.

-Where Monthly Rate = Annual Rate / 12 and Total Months = Number of Years × 12.
-This formula reveals the combined effect of your initial capital and ongoing discipline.
+Where Monthly Rate = Annual Rate / 12 and Total Months = Number of Years x 12.

 Projecting a $50,000 Goal Over 10 Years